 Section for Environment and Natural Resources

-The research of the section addresses fundamental questions and challenges as well as applied policy relevant aspects of human kinds use and protection of the environment and natural resources in a wide sense, including how people interact, e.g. in forms of conflict over natural resources or in the relation to provision of public goods.
+The research of the section addresses fundamental questions and challenges as well as applied policy, relevant aspects of human kinds, use and protection of the environment and natural resources in a wide sense, including how people interact, e.g. in forms of conflict over natural resources or in the relation to provision of public goods.

-The applied work includes issues like the optimal regulation and use of natural resources like agricultural land, forests, game and fish stocks, environmental valuation and regulation of externalities, cost-effective protection of biodiversity, groundwater and water bodies and the economics and policies of climate mitigation and adaptation, but also issues like the environmental behavior and concerns of households and if and how that affects consumption.
+The applied work includes issues like the optimal regulation and use of natural resources like agricultural land, forests, game and fish stocks, environmental valuation and regulation of externalities, cost-effective protection of biodiversity, groundwater and water bodies and the economics and policies of climate mitigation and adaptation, but also issues like the environmental behaviour and concerns of households and if and how that affects consumption.

 Other issues include the ethical issues in and possible conflicts over environmental protection hunting or natural resource use.